thezettascale/KAEM/README.md

 # T-KAM
 Official implementation of the Thermodynamic Kolmogov-Arnold Model - a novel generative model defined entirely by finite representations of continous functions.

 Go see our [litepaper!](https://exalaboratories.com/litepaper).
-We are more efficient and versatile than GPUs!
+We are more efficient and versatile than GPUs/TPUs!

 ## What is T-KAM.